 - Adult Mood Clinic.
 Outpatient evaluation and treatment for adults with treatment-resistant depression or bipolar disorder is available in the Mayo Mood Clinic.
 After an initial assessment and depending on the person's needs, he or she may be referred to the Mood Disorders Unit or the two-week Mood Program.

 - Adult Mood Disorders Unit.
 This inpatient unit, described above, is part of the Mayo Clinic Psychiatric Hospital, which provides expert care tailored to individual needs.

 - Pediatric Mood Clinic.
-Staffed by experts in childhood mood disorders — such as depression, bipolar disease, cyclothymic disorder and persistent depressive disorder (dysthymia) — the clinic provides team-based diagnosis and treatment.
-Outpatient options include Adolescents Coping with Depression, a 12-week intervention for teens age 14 through 18, and Multifamily Psychoeducational Psychotherapy, an 8-week intervention for youths aged 11 through 14.
+Staffed by experts in childhood mood disorders such as depression, bipolar disease, cyclothymic disorder and persistent depressive disorder (dysthymia), the clinic provides team-based diagnosis and treatment.
+Outpatient options include: Adolescents Coping with Depression, a 12-week intervention meeting for one hour a week for teens ages 14 through 18; and Multifamily Psychoeducational Psychotherapy, an 8-week intervention meeting for one hour a week for youths ages 11 through 14.

 - Depression Improvement Across Minnesota, Offering a New Direction (DIAMOND).
 DIAMOND involves a primary care provider, care manager and consulting psychiatrist for Minnesota adults with depression who are seen in primary care settings, with a focus on relapse prevention.
 DIAMOND is currently only available for patients who have Mayo primary care providers in Rochester or Kasson, Minn.